borntofrappe/Front-End-Practice/SVG Pretend Movement/README.md

 The screen itself is an SVG element, and the road is made of nothing but `<path>` elements with a single curve command.
 For the rest of the page however, a few graphics are necessary:

--   for the screen: the clouds and the mountains.
-As these move in the background, there should be enough variety to avoid having the nagging feeling of seeing the same cloud move across the screen.

--   for the input element modifying the speed of the animation: a turtoise and a hare;
+-   for the input element modifying the speed of the animation: a tortoise and a hare;

 -   for the input element altering the direction and intensity of the bend: a road sign pointing in the respective direction.